godhiraj-code/sentinel/docs/USER_GUIDE.md

 # The Sentinel approach
 agent = SentinelOrchestrator(
     url="https://example.com/login",
-    goal="Login with username 'test' and password 'pass123'" )
-result = agent.run()
+    goal="Login with username 'test' and password 'pass123' and verify 'Welcome' appears" ) result = agent.run()
 ```

-The agent figures out how to achieve the goal autonomously.
+The agent figures out how to achieve the goal autonomously and **rigorously verifies** the outcome before finishing.

 ---